Request Quote

 Natural or Mechanical Ventilation

 There are two main types of ventilation, natural and mechanical.
-Natural ventilation utilizes forces of nature like wind and temperature to supply and remove air from a space while mechanical ventilation utilizes fans, HVAC systems or other equipment to help control the environment.
+Natural ventilation relies on natural forces such as wind and temperature to circulate air through the shelter.
+Mechanical ventilation requires electricity and uses fans, HVAC systems, or other equipment to control the operating environment.

 Natural Ventilation, fiberglass buildings, fiberglass shelters, fiberglass shelter manufacturers, fiberglass equipment shelters